Miguel-ASM/env_analyze-arXiv-papers/README.md

-# myBinder-Julia-env
+# env_analyze-arXiv-papers

-Repository for a Julia environment running in myBinder.
-The Binder image is running in https://mybinder.org/v2/gh/Miguel-ASM/myBinder-Julia-env/master
+Repository for a python environment running in myBinder that have the necessary packages to analyze TeX files from the arXiv.
+The Binder image is running in [https://mybinder.org/v2/gh/Miguel-ASM/env_analyze-arXiv-papers/master].